By Patrick Amey

 - Will they be protected should they become sick or disabled?

-For a young couple like Nicole and Tom, a good first step is to discuss the various alternative solutions to these difficult questions with a trusted professional financial advisor.
+For a young couple like Nicole and Tom, a good first step is to discuss the various alternative solutions to these difficult questions with a trusted professional financial planner.
 By doing so, they may be able to arrive at a realistic assessment of what they should and should not do financially, what they can and cannot afford, and what sacrifices they might need to make to assist with financial security for both today and tomorrow.
 They know that their spending choices will have to be made carefully, and that preparing for a bright financial future will require setting goals now.
 The financial decisions they make today will likely make them feel secure should a sudden economic or personal “bump in the road” come their way.